 Some employment sectors currently set their own minimum wages, although how it works can be quite complicated.

-These sectoral minimum wages are designed to help vulnerable, low-paid workers, and are generally set through collective bargaining in private sector councils, or by direct regulation from the government following the Labour Relations Act and Basic Conditions of Employment Act.
+These sectoral minimum wages help vulnerable, low-paid workers.
+They are generally set either through collective bargaining in private sector councils or by direct regulation from the government following the Labor Relations Act and Basic Conditions of Employment Act.

 The government also sets its own sectoral wage rates for specific industries.
 The rates, however, are slightly lower than those mandated by the private sector councils.
 When setting minimum wages in individual sectors, the Minister of Labour seeks advice from the Employment Conditions Commission.
-This is to ensure that the Basic Conditions of Employment Act are met, and that businesses will be able to afford to operate if they have to pay a minimum wage.
+This ensures that the Basic Conditions of Employment Act are met.
+It also ensures that businesses will be able to afford to operate if they have to pay a minimum wage.

-For industries that operate a minimum wage, the level employers are required to pay varies significantly depending on role and geographic location.
+For industries that operate a minimum wage, the level employers are required to pay varies significantly.
+This depends on the role and the geographic location.

-While some industries split South Africa into two or three pay zones when setting their minimum wage, others use as many as seven or eight areas, which can cause confusion.
+Some industries split South Africa into two or three pay zones when setting their minimum wage.
+However, others use as many as seven or eight areas, which can cause confusion.

-To add another layer of complexity, different rules apply in some sectors depending on whether staff work more than 27 hours per week.
+Different rules may apply in some sectors, depending on whether staff work more than 27 hours per week.

 You can find the most up-to-date minimum wage information for specific sectors and areas of South Africa on the MyWage website.

-Sector-specific minimum wages for South African also apply to foreign workers, and the new national minimum wage will also apply to both South African nationals and foreign employees, if the government successfully brings it in.
+Sector-specific minimum wages for South African also apply to foreign workers.
+The new national minimum wage applies to both South African nationals and foreign employees.

-Labour laws, however, will remain the same.
-This means if a South African company wants to employ a foreign national, they’ll first need to secure a work permit.
+Labor laws, however, will remain the same.
+If a South African company wants to employ a foreign national, they’ll need to secure a work permit.

 Read Expatica’s guide for more information on how to get a South African work visa.

-Pay in South Africa is regulated by the Basic Conditions of Employment Act.
+The Basic Conditions of Employment Act regulates pay in South Africa.
 This act allows employers to calculate and pay wages using an hourly, daily, weekly or monthly system.

-While employers can choose their preferred pay period, they must pay staff in South African rand within seven days of this period ending.
+While employers can choose their preferred pay period, they must pay staff within seven days of this period ending.

-According to the rules, domestic workers who are paid on a daily basis should receive their money either during working hours or within 15 minutes of their shift ending.
+Domestic workers paid on a daily basis should receive their money either during working hours or within 15 minutes of their shift ending.

-While South African rules allow employers to pay their staff by cash or cheque, they are obliged to provide pay slips, which must include their name and address, details of the pay per period, any deductions, and (if applicable), the rate of pay for overtime.
+South African rules allow employers to pay their staff either by cash or cheque; however, employers must provide pay slips.
+These must include their name and address, details of the pay per period, any deductions, and the rate of pay for overtime (if applicable).

-You can find further information about worker rights in South Africa on the Department for Labour website.
+You can find further information about worker rights in South Africa on the Department for Labor website.

 Compare the minimum wage in South Africa to other countries

-The Organisation for Economic Co-operation and Development (OECD) provides an overview of statistics and comparative charts on minimum wages, but you can also find out about minimum wages in our guides below:
+The Organization for Economic Co-operation and Development (OECD) provides an overview of statistics and comparative charts on minimum wages, but you can also find out about minimum wages in our guides below: